cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 mailbox.

-The `InboundEmail` class defines a `mail` method that downloads the original email file from ActiveStorage and creates a new `Mail` object.
+The `InboundEmail` class defines a `mail` method that downloads the original email file from Active Storage and creates a new `Mail` object.

 [Ruby Mail](https://github.com/mikel/mail) is an invaluable resource for working with email in Ruby.